-Hedgerows for California Agriculture.
-This manual will help you choose and care for regionally appropriate plants that attract beneficial insects and prevent erosion.
-It lists native plant nurseries and consultants/contractors specializing in hedgerow and other restoration projects.
+Hedgerows and Farmscaping for California Agriculture – 2nd Edition (2018) This manual will help you choose and care for regionally appropriate plants that attract beneficial insects and prevent erosion.
+This publication is an updated revision of the original, 2004, Hedgerows for California Agriculture: A Resource Guide for Farmers.

 Biodiversity: What it is, and How to Increase it on your Farm.
 This brochure was developed by the Wild Farm Alliance and CAFF defines Biodiversity as it relates to agriculture, and describes specific practices that farmers can implement to conserve biodiversity on their farms.
 On most farms, opportunities exist to accommodate habitat, native species and the larger landscape with few changes.
 Resources and cost-share opportunities listed.